 Songfacts®: You can leave comments about the song at the bottom of the page.

 Earle recorded the song with producer T-Bone Burnett in New Orleans.
-The horns were arranged and conducted by influential New Orleans R&B musician Allen Toussaint.
+The horns were arranged and conducted by the influential New Orleans R&B musician Allen Toussaint

 The song features backing vocals by the actor Tim Robbins.
 Surprised to find the Shawshank Redemption